-Join Barron Stone for an in-depth discussion in this video Reverse lookup issues, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Reverse lookup issues, part of Programming Foundations: Real-World Examples.

 - I'm all done calling all my friends to invite them over.…(ringing)…And now somebody's calling me…but I don't recognize this number…and I don't like to answer the phone…if I don't know who's calling.…Maybe I can find them in my Rolodex…except my Rolodex is organized alphabetically…so that given a person's name,…I can very quickly find their phone number…but it's not designed to work in the other direction.…Right now I have a phone number…and I want to find a corresponding name…but there's not an efficient way…to do an inverse lookup with the Rolodex…so the best I can do…is manually search through each card…until I find the number that I'm looking for.…